Thoughts on teaching, technology, learning and life in an era of change.

 Archive for the ‘ Web 2.0 ’ Category

-Never underestimate Wordpress
+Never underestimate WordPress

 November 19th, 2009

-Never underestimate Wordpress.
+Never underestimate WordPress.
 For years I basically created web sites using Claris Home Page and later, Macromedia Dreamweaver.
 I used another tool there for a bit but it’s name escapes me.
 My skill extends to nested tables, copy and paste JavaScript, a little XML and that is it.
 I can hack code after I have “read” it carefully.
 I can also tell the difference between acceptable and unacceptable design.
 I think.

 My web site has looked like old brown web pages for two and half years now.
 It is actually based on a template called Gazette in iWeb.
 I liked the look and feel of “Gazette” and I reproduced it to some extent using Dreamweaver.
 It had an “old” look that was in keeping with my teaching of history.
 Well that look is cluttered I feel.
 I now wish to simplify site and page construction.